alankarmisra/SwiftSignatureView/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftSignatureView.svg?style=flat)](http://cocoapods.org/pods/SwiftSignatureView)

 ## Description
 SwiftSignatureView is a lightweight, fast and customizable option for capturing signatures within your app.
 You can retrieve the signature as a UIImage.
-With code that varies the pen width based on the movement of the finger, the view generates fluid, natural looking signatures.
+With code that varies the pen width based on the speed of the finger movement, the view generates fluid, natural looking signatures.

 ![Sample](http://i.imgur.com/dnXs4ND.png)